toriloye2/oriloye_toyyib_coding_assignment_11/README.md

 # Web Application

 This is a web application created with Create React App.
-It can be run using Docker.
-Follow the instructions below to get the web application running on `localhost:7775`.
+It can be run using Docker..

 ## Prerequisites